Hi, here are some Food Guidelines and Suggestions for Dr Hulda Clark’s Parasite Cleanse.

 Or multigrain cakes (like rice cakes from Aldi)

-Try a salad at any time of day- also fantastic for breakfast - and gives the body great morning energy- that will be seen in your glowing skin.
+Try a salad at any time of day- also fantastic for breakfast - and gives the body great morning energy- that will be seen within about 1 hour in your glowing skin (no joke!).

 Choose a combination of any salad foods including the above and